willbecome/lucastv/README.md

 # lucastv
 lucastv
-//This is a free list IPTV for who living Vietnam//
+//This is a free list for who are living VN not Việt pắc kỳ con & +++//